rsnodgrass/hass-lunos/README.md

 ## Support

-There is no official support for this add-on and is community supported within the [Home Assistant LUNOS discussion thread]().
+There is no official support for this add-on and is community supported within the **[Home Assistant LUNOS discussion thread](https://community.home-assistant.io/t/lunos-heat-recovery-ventilation-hrv-fan-control/157287)**.
 If you have any proposed changes or bug fixes, please make them on a branch of [hass-lunos GitHub repository](https://github.com/rsnodgrass/hass-lunos) and create pull requests for your patches.